Two Partial Orders for Standard Young Tableaux: Combinatorial properties of the order

 We want to compare the two algorithms presented above.
-Both algorithms take as input two LR-fillings $X$, $Z$ of the same type which is a~rook strip and such that $Z<_{\sf dom} X$.
-They produce as output LR-fillings $Y_1$ (the first algorithm) and $Y_2$ (the second algorithm) such that $Z\leq_{\sf dom} Y_i$ and $Y_i<_{\sf box}X$, for $i=1,2$.
+Suppose we have two SYTs $X,Z$ of shape $\alpha$, such that $X >_{\sf dom} Z$.
+Say the first algorithm produces a SYT $\tilde Y$, the second a SYT $Y$, both of shape $\alpha$.
+The tableaux satisfy